enznear/codex_test/README.md

 - `PROXY_LINK_PATH`: path where the agent attempts to symlink the generated Nginx config so it is loaded automatically.
 Defaults to `/etc/nginx/conf.d/apps.conf`.
+- `HUGGINGFACE_HUB_TOKEN`: optional token used by the agent when running apps or installing dependencies.
+Providing it allows apps to download gated models from Hugging Face.
+The environment variable `HF_TOKEN` is also respected.

 ## Proxy configuration